GeoDaCenter/opioid-policy-scan/data_final/metadata/COVID.md

 ### Data Source(s) Description:

 Variables were obtained from [The New York Times](https://github.com/nytimes/covid-19-data).
 The Times has made data available aggregated from dozens of journalists working to collect and monitor data.
-Their jouralists communicate with public officials to clarify and categorize cases.
+Their journalists communicate with public officials to clarify and categorize cases.

-Population data used to compute population-adjusted rates were obtained from the [2018 American Comnmunity Survey](https://data.census.gov/).
+Population data used to compute population-adjusted rates were obtained from the [2018 American Community Survey](https://data.census.gov/).

 ### Description of Data Processing: